Skip to main content

 The ROI data is consistently strong.
 According to the ITSMA and ABM Leadership Alliance benchmark report, 97 percent of practitioners report ABM delivers higher ROI than other marketing approaches.
 Companies with mature ABM programs report a 208 percent increase in marketing-generated revenue.

 ABM's structural limitation is target selection accuracy.
 Historically, teams built account lists from firmographic assumptions: industry vertical, company size, geography, job titles.
 If those assumptions were wrong, every dollar of personalized outreach was wasted.
-ABM was precise in delivery but imprecise in target selection.
 AI changed that.

 ABMInbound marketing